Saravanakumar2003/DAT-to-CSV-Convertor/README.md

 4. Generate 'output.csv' with appropriate headers and write data

-5. Write each timestamp, wind speeds, and directions to the CSV file in the specified format
+5. Write each timestamp, wind speed, and directions to the CSV file in the specified format

 ## Tech Stack